 Another growing trend for e-merchants is the use of marketplaces; 35% sell on marketplaces and 23% operate their own marketplace.
 With an annual growth of 14%, sales on marketplaces account for over 30% of total e-commerce sales.

 The shared economy has not bypassed France, with 60% buying or selling products directly with each other on websites such as Le Bon Coin.

 Domestic eCommerce (B2C)

-B2C shopping abroad is also becoming more popular; there is a growing share of cross-border online purchases taking place, although not as high as in other parts of Europe.
-In 2016, 41 % of French online shoppers bought from foreign e-merchants and 50% of e-merchants established in France received orders from customers abroad.
+B2C shopping abroad is also becoming more popular; there is a growing share of cross-border online purchases taking place.
+French e-buyers are proportionally more likely to buy abroad than the average European e-buyer.
+In 2019, 36 % of French online shoppers bought from foreign e-merchants and 62% of e-merchants established in France received orders from customers abroad.

-Just over 20% of French companies make purchases electronically which represents 18% of the total amount of sales to professionals (B2B).
-This market was estimated at $490 billion in 2016 and is expected to grow significantly in the next coming years.
+With a growth rate of around 15% a year over the past three years, sales to professionals (B2B) via websites (not including EDI) represent an average of 4% of total company turnover.
+This market was estimated at $168 billion in 2019 and is expected to grow significantly in the next coming years.
 Most of the transactions were made in travel and transportation purchases (53%), followed by a few sectors such as office supplies (33%), computer supplies (30%), medical supplies (25%).

 France is a strong defender of intellectual property rights.
 US firms should refer to this Country Commercial Guide’s Intellectual Property section and the local Code of Intellectual Property for further information:

 Popular eCommerce sites in France include Amazon, Fnac, Cdiscount, Booking, Oui SNCF (travel and train tickets), Veepee, etc. Additional sources : Top 15 de l’eCommerce Français en Audience